krokozyab/ofjdbc/README.md

 This project is a minimal viable implementation, and there are several areas for future enhancement:

 - **Additional JDBC Features:**
-   - Support for advanced JDBC methods (batch updates, scrollable ResultSets, etc.).
+   - Support for advanced JDBC methods (scrollable ResultSets, etc.).

 - **Error Handling:**
-   - Improve the integration with IDE-specific features (e.g., better error messages in DBeaver).
+   - Improve the integration with IDE-specific features (e.g., better error messages).

 - **Performance & Scalability:**
    - Optimize query pagination and fetch size management.